Thursday, November 3, 2011

 #4 Please don't tell runners they are "almost finished" unless you are at Mile Marker 26.

-A few years ago, I was watching the race at Mile 23, and a couple next to me asked out of the blue, "how many marathons have you run?"
-I answered "five; but how did you know I've run marathons?"
-The wife responded, "because you're not saying 'you're almost finished.'"
 The three of us then launched into a diatribe about how dispiriting it is to hear that so many times in the last six miles.
-When you seriously doubt you can make it 50 more yards, being 3 miles away from the finish line is NOT "almost finished" - it's a 1,000 mile journey across a hot desert.
-In the first half of the race, everyone's doing great, and anything goes; but once runners pass the halfway point, they are beginning to suffer, and would really appreciate encouragement such as "you look great," "you're beautiful," "hang in there," "finish strong," "keep rolling," "smile!' but not "you're almost finished," or "gosh, there's ONLY 7 miles to go."
-Now that you know, if you get a death stare in response to such a comment, you deserve it.
+When you seriously doubt you can make it 50 more yards, being 3 miles away from the finish line is NOT "almost finished."
+In the first half, everyone's doing great, and anything goes; but once runners pass halfway, they begin to suffer, and appreciate encouragement such as "you look great," "hang in there," "finish strong," "keep rolling."
+They do not appreciate "you're almost finished," or "gosh, there's ONLY 7 miles to go."

 • When you do this in a pack, you are all but guaranteed to seriously impact a runner.